-- the statement of financial position as at 31 December 2020; - the income statement for the year then ended; - the notes, comprising the accounting policies applied and other explanatory information.
+- the statement of financial position as at 31 December 2021; - the income statement for the year then ended; - the notes to the financial statements, comprising the significant accounting policies applied and other explanatory information.

 The financial reporting framework applied in the preparation of the financial statements is EU-IFRS and the relevant provisions of Part 9 of Book 2 of the Dutch Civil Code for the consolidated financial statements and Part 9 of Book 2 of the Dutch Civil Code for the company financial statements.